Dignity For All

 On November 18, 2020, CLF submitted a detailed brief to the Standing Senate Committee on Legal and Constitutional Affairs in relation to Bill C-7, in English and French.

 On February 8, 2021, CLF submitted a letter to all members of both houses of the Canadian Parliament, urging them to halt Bill C-7, and drawing their attention to specific UN concerns about the proposed legislation.
+On February 22, 2021, CLF submitted a letter to Parliament, urging them to reject Bill C-7, as amended by the Senate.

-CLF's Oral Submissions:
+CLF's Oral Submissions

-On November 25, CLF's Derek Ross was invited to appear before the Senate Committee to provide oral submissions:
+On November 25, 2021, CLF’s Derek Ross was invited to appear before the Senate Committee to provide oral submissions:

 Part I: CLF’s submissions to the Senate re: Bill C-7 (expanding euthanasia)